msyamkumar/cs220-f20-projects/lab-p13/README.md

-Note that the above cell is the same as the earlier example, with the addition of just the `trees.plot.line` line at the end, so you could copy from earlier rather than fill in all the `????` parts.
-It should look like this:
+Note that the above cell is the same as the earlier example, with the addition of just the `trees.plot.line` line at the end, so you could copy code from earlier example, rather than fill in all the `????` parts.
+Your plot should look like this:

 <img src="scatter-2.png">